 Teachers and administrators continue to take steps to connect and engage students and to help improve student learning and achievement.
-Math and reading curriculum mapping has occurred at all grade levels, prekindergarten through eighth grade.
+Math and reading curriculum mapping has occurred at all grade levels from pre-kindergarten through eighth grade.
 Students are assessed quarterly using teacher-created local assessments.
-Professional Learning Communities have been formed and administrative quarterly quality reviews examine student performance on these assessments and make necessary changes to individualized student learning plans.
-Extended School Year, after-school tutoring sessions, extra math and reading sessions and summer school assist students who need additional help.
+Professional Learning Communities have been formed and administrative quarterly quality reviews examine student performance on these assessments and necessary changes are made to individualized student learning plans.
+Extended School Year, after-school tutoring sessions, extra math and reading sessions and summer school are among the programs used to assist students who need additional help.

-Illinois Standards Achievement Test (ISAT) scores from 2003– 2007 have increased steadily at all grade levels and subjects, with increases as high as 30 percent in some areas.
-In 2007, the district’s overall performance on all tests increased 2.5 percent from the previous year to 90.5percent.
+Illinois Standards Achievement Test (ISAT) scores from 2003 – 2007 have increased steadily in all grade levels and subjects, with increases as high as 30 percent in some areas.
+In 2007, the district’s overall performance on all tests increased 2.5 percent from the previous year to 90.5 percent.
 In 2011, that number was 94 percent of students who met or exceeded state standards, compared to the state’s average of 82 percent.